weiminye/Translation-Project-Accelerator/README.md

    server = 'https://{your TigerGraph Server}'
    ```
 3. Create your virtualenv and activate it.
-4. Install the required referrences with `requirements.txt`
+4. Install the required library with `requirements.txt`
    ```
     pip install -r requirements.txt
    ```